Lou Esa: Professional career

 After playing defensive end in football for Saint Peter's College in New Jersey, Esa tried out for the Miami Dolphins.
-He suffered a helmet strike to his knee which abruptly ended any football career.
+He suffered a helmet strike to his knee which abruptly ended his football career.
 A few months later, after he successfully rehabilitated his knee, Esa heard that boxing legend Muhammad Ali was training at a local gym, so he headed down for the opportunity to meet his hero.
 While at the gym watching Ali, Esa hung out in the back and worked on the heavy bag.
 Angelo Dundee was impressed with Esa's technique and power and introduced himself.
 The next day Esa met with the Dundee brothers to discuss his professional career.

 Dundee introduced Esa to Murray Gaby who became his manager and Dwayne Simpson who became his trainer.
 Esa fought under the Mendoza Group, who he credits for helping his professional boxing career.
 A few weeks later, on July 22, 1975, Esa made his professional debut at the Miami Beach Convention Hall against James Edwards.
 Esa won his first five fights, all by first-round knockout, before suffering his first loss in April 1976.
 Esa came back and won 13 of 15 fights with one draw and one loss by unanimous decision.

 In October 1977, Esa fought a six-round undercard bout in Las Vegas against the newly turned professional and future heavyweight champion John Tate.
 Esa, who had been arrested in his hotel room and had spent the previous night in jail, was knocked out in the third round.
 The fight's promoters Lou Duva and Bob Arum were criticized for promoting a mismatch.

 Following losses in three of four fights during the next three years, Esa's career ended in 1981.
 According to his cornerman, Ferdie Pacheco, Esa had a precarious reputation as a journeyman who "couldn't take a hard rap" and was "never in shape" enough to last more than a couple of rounds.

 In 2012, Lou Esa was inducted into the New Jersey Hall of Fame.